Last updated Mar. 14, 2023 by Charles Zemub

 Pick up a Houseboat Option

 There are a lot of reasons why houseboats are better than hotels.
-First, they’re more affordable—a houseboat can cost as little as $100 per night in some places, which is a fraction of what you’d pay at even the cheapest hotel.
+First, they’re more affordable—a houseboat can cost as little as $100 per night in some places, a fraction of what you’d pay at even the cheapest hotel.

 Second, they’re more comfortable than most hotels.
 Most houseboats have kitchens and living rooms, so guests can prepare meals, relax, and watch TV if they want to; this often means you’ll save money on restaurant meals too.